The ESA Report.

 A 1600km freight corridor is impressive but the real story is what Inland Rail will unlock next.
 As bigger supply chains build, and new hubs take shape, an influx of workers will naturally follow the jobs into these growing regions, and every one of them will need a place to live.

-Given Extended STAY Australasia’s established presence in regional centres, we understand why workforce accommodation needs its own blueprint just as much as the rail line itself.
+With MainStay Suites already established in regional centres including, Mackay, Townsville, Whyalla, and Melbourne suburbs of Abbotsford, Hawthorn, Kew, and Williamstown, we understand why workforce accommodation needs its own blueprint – just as much as the rail line itself.

 PHOTO CREDITS: © Inland Rail, Euroa